TRoboto/Gender-Recognition-by-Voice/README.md

 For more details about the project and the procedure I followed to develop this model, **refer to `report.pdf`, which can be found in the main repo.**

+**NOTE : ** If you want to train and test models, you can use the features I extracted from the dataset from [here](https://drive.google.com/drive/folders/1kVCoOcnIJgV4fChpoEG7iandE6bM8AHt?usp=sharing).
+Don't forget to put them in `src/results`

 **Support!**
 If you find this project helpful, please support me by starring this repository.